projections-tech/projections-core/Tutorial.md

 1013077116.fasta  1013077116.gb
 ```

-Query projection is now created, now we can open files in projections subdirectories using our text editor of choice or perform data analysis.
+Query projection is now created, now we can open files in projections subdirectories using our text editor of choice or perform some data analysis.
-####Listing projections
+#### Listing projections
 Following command is used to list available projections:

 ```